syncfusion-content/maui-docs/MAUI/ListView/grouping.md

 I> If the sticky group header is enabled and `AutoFitMode` is `Height`, the panning experience will not be smooth and item's layout will not work as expected.
 To make panning experience smooth, set the same size for all group header items by handling the `QueryItemSize` event.

 N> When the `IsStickyGroupHeader` is set to `true`, the `IsStickyHeader` property will be changed to `true` because the header item cannot be scrolled.
-When the [IsStickyHeader](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_IsStickyHeader) is set to `false`, if `IsStickyGroupHeade`r is set to `true`, it will be changed to false because the group header item cannot be sticky.
+When the [IsStickyHeader](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_IsStickyHeader) is set to `false`, if `IsStickyGroupHeader` is set to `true`, it will be changed to false because the group header item cannot be sticky.

 {% tabs %}
 {% highlight xaml %}